Datoto1205/R-Practice/README.md

 #### Check my codes to some prediction questions of Kaggle
 1. Download and decompress the ZIP file of this project.
-2. Open Xcode > File > Open...
-3. Enter the folder of ‘R-Practice', and choose the file 'Report of Kaggle Question Practice- Titanic.html’.
+2. Enter the folder of ‘R-Practice', and choose the file 'Report of Kaggle Question Practice- Titanic.html’.
-4. Check the html file.
+3. Check the HTML file.

 ### Authors